 The flavor in lemon peel comes from the oils it contains.
 These oils can be extracted and used as flavorings much like alcohol-based extracts such as vanilla extract.
 While lemon oil will not give you the texture that comes from lemon peel, it will provide the flavor.
 It may also be easier to use in dishes where the bulk of lemon peel might be undesirable.

-Note that citrus oils like lemon oil can be highly concentrated, which means that you will have to be careful when using them.
+Note that citrus oils like lemon oil can be highly concentrated, so you will have to be careful when using them.
 A few drops go a long way.

 Use 1 teaspoon of lemon oil or extract for every tablespoon of peel required in the recipe.